 BlockChain For Livelihoods From Organic Cambodian Rice (BlocRice)

-Stakeholders (farmers and export company) check the paddy rice before transporting to the company’s warehouse.
-Photo: DPA
+Farmers record the number of paddy rice bags before transporting to the company’s warehouse.
+Photo: Oxfam

-This project of Oxfam in Cambodia works with small-scale rice farmers in Preah Vihear province, Central North of Cambodia.
+This project of Oxfam works with small-scale rice farmers in Preah Vihear province, Central North of Cambodia.
 These farmers produce organic rice.
-Their average land size is between 1 to 2 hectares and they produce on average 2.5 to 3 tonnes of organic rice per year.
+Their average land size is between 1 to 2 hectares and they produce on average 2.5 to 3 tons of organic rice per year (single crop).

-These groups of farmers lack power and information for negotiating with middlemen, traders and companies on price and other conditions, especially for export-oriented organic rice.
-Farmers are usually under pressure to sell off their product as they have to repay their high-interest loans.
+Many groups of farmers lack power and information for negotiating with middlemen, traders and companies on price and other conditions, especially on export-oriented products.
+Farmers are often under pressure to sell off their product early as they have to repay their loans.

-The project tests the application of blockchain technology in the rice value chain along with:
+The project tests the application of blockchain technology in the rice chain along with consumer communication.

 To properly test the blockchain concept and applications in practice, this project focuses on: